natcap/invest.users-guide/source/crop_production.rst

 -------------------------------
 The current version of the model is a coarse global model driven mostly by climate and optionally by management.
 This model is therefore not able to capture the variation in productivity that occurs across heterogeneous landscapes.
 A rocky hill slope and a fertile river valley, if they share the same climate, would be assigned the same yield in the current model.
 This is a problem if the question of interest is where: where to prioritize future habitat conversion; or where farming is most productive and least destructive.

 Spatial downscaling of the current coarse global model is necessary to make the crop model more useful in local land-use decisions.
-Our approach will be to acquire local yield data that can be compared to the modeled yields to determine where the model is overestimating yields and where it is underestimating.
+Our approach will be to acquire local yield data that can be compared to the regression model yields to determine where the model is overestimating yields and where it is underestimating.
 The resulting differences can be related to other variables such as slope, aspect, elevation, soil fertility, and soil depth, and any significant relationships can be used to refine the current model.
 The coarse model will still be used to arrive at the general magnitude of yield for a given climate and intensification level, and the finer-scale differences will essentially tune the coarse model up or down.
 To do this we need:

 +	Field-level (or better) yield data across a wide representation of soils, topographies and climates